piplay-fork/SQLiteUnityKit/README.md

 <b>***** please don't use this code for sell an asset *****</b>

 ##change log
+###v 2.0 changes:
+* Refactored to use System.Data-like structures.
+This should help with existing DB code
+* Added unit tests
+* Removed Unity-specific features, you'll need to copy DB files again
+* TODO: Update this README...

 ###v 1.1 changes:
 * Add android support (read below how to do)
 * sqlite libs version for android (v3.3.17) It has been compiled with the android native development kit release 9 and the target arm is ARMv5TE (which should cover most android devices).